pghvlaans/wclock/README.md

 *Acknowledgement*

-The list of extra cities was adapted from the Basic World Cities Database provided by Pareto Software, LLC through Simplemaps.com, covered by the Creative Commons 4.0 License.
-See ATTRIBUTION and SIMPLEMAPS-LICENSE for details.
+The list of extra cities was adapted from Chris Youderian's Basic World Cities Database at SimpleMaps.com (Pareto Software, LLC).
+The Basic World Cities Database is covered by the Creative Commons 4.0 License.
+See ATTRIBUTION for details.
+The overall SimpleMaps.com license can be found in SIMPLEMAPS-LICENSE.

 *Disclaimer*